 Access: Public boat launch located off Route 26; free and parking available

 Local marinas provide many watercraft options for fun on the water.
 Enjoy over 40 continuous miles of boating in the region starting either on Long Lake or Sebago Lake via Brandy Pond.
 Explore Sebago’s many coves and islands, tie up at a local restaurant, or fish to your heart’s content.

 Whatever the season, Naples abounds with energy.
-Summer visitors, seasonal residents and campers look forward to the annual Blues Festival in June, the 4th of July parade and fireworks, community band concerts at the gazebo, novelty stores, antique shops and ice cream parlors.
+Summer visitors, seasonal residents and campers look forward to the 4th of July parade and fireworks, community band concerts at the gazebo, novelty stores, antique shops and ice cream parlors.
 Fall brings leaf-peepers, hikers and nature lovers in search of brilliant foliage and clean, crisp air.
 For some, winter is best, with snowmobile rallies, ice fishing, and nearby skiing.
 If you’re looking for a place to make lasting memories, Naples is a great destination!

 New Gloucester is located between the two largest metropolitan centers in Maine, Portland to the south and Lewiston-Auburn to the north.
 An easy commute via Interstate 95 in either direction brings the resident or visitor to a variety of entertainment options as well as numerous employment opportunities.

 The town treasures its rural character yet seeks to blend its future growth with the traditions of its past.
 A prime example of this is the Shaker Community in the west and the Pineland business campus to the east.
 New Gloucester boasts more than 400 home businesses as well as several concentrations of more traditional businesses.
 With expansive views of the Intervale from the top of Gloucester Hill and the White Mountains from the Pineland Campus touring New Gloucester can be truly breath taking.

 379 Intervale Road, New Gloucester